If you are visiting England and require care in our hospitals, this page provides more information.

 Necessary (non-medical) personal information may be passed via the Department of Health and Social Care to the Home Office for this purpose.

 Patient data can be used for overseas debt recovery purposes.
-Please see our privacy statement for full details:
+Please read our privacy statement for full details.

 Some NHS services are free to everyone, including family-planning services and treatment of certain infectious diseases.

-Treatment in our emergency department (A&E) is free only up to the point an overseas visitor is admitted as an inpatient, seen by separate specialist doctor within A&E following triage, or given an outpatient appointment.
+Treatment in our emergency department (A&E) is free only up to the point an overseas visitor is:

 This means that emergency treatment elsewhere in the hospital, such as coronary care and further emergency or urgent treatment after admission, is chargeable.